What's New

 Activating Text Mode

-3. Click and drag to select the text area
+3. Click and drag to select the text area on the drawing

 Two Usage Modes